Add Custom Button Using Command Bar in Dynamics 365 PowerApps

-The ribbon is displayed in the .NET application in Microsoft Dynamics 365 for certain forms and it had been used for list views in Dynamics 365 for Outlook.
-Both - the ribbon and the command bar use the same underlying XML data to specify what commands to show, when the commands are enabled, and what the commands accomplish.
+The ribbon is displayed in the .NET application in Microsoft Dynamics 365 for certain forms, and it has been used for list views in Dynamics 365 for Outlook.
+Both the ribbon and the command bar use the same underlying XML data to specify what commands to show, when the commands are enabled, and what the commands accomplish.

 1. Download and install Ribbon Workbench.